apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

 ```

-### Other Unresolved Defines or Functions
+* Other Unresolved Defines or Functions

-There may be other unresolved defines or functions that are required by
-the specific MCU within your BSP.
+There may be other unresolved defines or functions that are required by the specific MCU within your BSP.
 Below lists some sample defines.

 | **Undefined Variable** | **Description** |
 |-----------|-------------|
 | CONSOLE_UART_PORT | Which communications port on your target runs the console |
 | LED_BLINK_PIN |   which pin on your target runs the blinky LED |

-The set of missing functionality depends upon the libraries and dependencies
-you have included in the project.
-That's why its best to keep your first
-project pretty simple then add incrementally.
-For example, if you include
-Newtron, you will need to define a file system map for your BSP.
+The set of missing functionality depends upon the libraries and dependencies you have included in the project.
+That's why its best to keep your first project pretty simple then add incrementally.
+For example, if you include Newtron file system, you will need to define a file system map for your BSP.

-Missing functionality may take the form of `#define` items required to
-compile, or they may take the form of missing functions.
+Missing functionality may take the form of `#define` items required to compile, or they may take the form of missing functions.

-### `cmsis_nvic.h`
+* `cmsis_nvic.h`

-If you are using an ARM cortex architecture, you need to define the number of
-interrupts supported by your system.
-If you are not using ARM Cortex
-architecture this may not be required (but something else might be)
+If you are using an ARM cortex architecture, you need to define the number of interrupts supported by your system.
+If you are not using ARM Cortex architecture this may not be required (but something else might be).

 ##Add Debug Script

-The debug script in the bsp directory allows the newt tool to automatically
-connect to the debugger, and create a debug session with the target.
-This
-requires knowledge of your target debug interface.

-Most of the Mynewt BSP targets use [openocd](http://openocd.org) to perform
-debugging.
-This script typically creates an openocd connection to the target
-and then connects a gdb instance to this openocd connection.
-There are
-several examples in existing BSPs to follow.
+The debug script in the bsp directory allows the newt tool to automatically connect to the debugger, and create a debug session with the target.
+This requires knowledge of your target debug interface.
+Most of the Mynewt BSP targets use [openocd](http://openocd.org) to perform debugging.
+This script typically creates an openocd connection to the target and then connects a gdb instance to this openocd connection.
+There are several examples in existing BSPs to follow.

-The script must take a single argument which is the name of the image file
-minus the '.elf' suffix.
+The script must take a single argument which is the name of the image file minus the '.elf' suffix.

-The BSP is complete without this file, but newt will be unable to
-establish a debug session without it.
+The BSP is complete without this file, but newt will be unable to establish a debug session without it.

 ##Add Download Script

-Similar to the debug script, the download script is a hook for newt to download
-the image to the target system.
-The download script also typically uses
-openocd interface to erase flash, and progam the code into the device.
+Similar to the debug script, the download script is a hook for newt to download the image to the target system.
+The download script also typically uses openocd interface to erase flash, and progam the code into the device.

-NOTE: The download script needs to command openocd to program the image into
-the appropriate location, which is typically called `FLASH_OFFSET` in
-these scripts.
-This location has to match the linker script location
-of the image link address.
-For example if your linker links the code to
-be run at `0xC000` your download script should download the image to the same
+NOTE: The download script needs to command openocd to program the image into the appropriate location, which is typically called `FLASH_OFFSET` in  these scripts.
+This location has to match the linker script location of the image link address.
+For example, if your linker links the code to be run at `0xC000` your download script should download the image to the same
 address in the correct flash.

-#Add license and Documentation
+#Add License and Documentation

 The `LICENSE` file is an ASCII text file that describes the source license for this
 package.